RSS

 2. Are you bonded and insured?

 When a company (or individual) says it is bonded and insured, it has the proper insurance on its business.
 Therefore, its work in the home or future home is protected.
-Bonded is like a second layer of protection for professionals working within other people’s property.
+Bonding is like a second layer of protection for professionals working within other people’s property.

 3. How do you stay current with the industry?